AnthusAI/SQLBot-Sakila-SQLite/README.md

 # SQLBot Sakila SQLite Example

-This is an example project demonstrating how to use SQLBot with the Sakila sample database.
+This is an example project demonstrating how to use **[SQLBot](https://github.com/AnthusAI/SQLBot)** with the Sakila sample database.
 The Sakila database is a well-known sample database containing DVD rental store data, perfect for learning and testing database queries.

+> **New to SQLBot?** Visit the [main SQLBot repository](https://github.com/AnthusAI/SQLBot) for full documentation, installation instructions, and advanced features.

 ## Purpose